whereisaaron/kubernetes-prometheus-operator-deployment/README.md

 for metrics from the Linux OS on each node.

 This deployment is somewhat opinionated, but can be easily adapted.
-- All resources are deployed in a 'prometheus' namespace
 - Expects you use a Kubernetes Ingress controller and basic authentication
 - Expects you use [kube-cert-manager](https://github.com/whereisaaron/kube-cert-manager) to automatically issue Let's Encrypt SSL certificates (or you can do this manually)
 - Expects to create domain names in AWS Route53 (or you can do this manually)

 ## Scripts

-The deployment creates a 'prometheus' namespace and all resources are created there.
+The deployment creates a namespace (if it does not exist) and almost all resources are created there.
 Some ClusterRoles and and ClusterRoleBindings are created.
 The prometheus-operator creates ThirdPartyResources is uses to configure Prometheus.